Vagrantin/xen-orchestra/README.md

 ```

 **Why:** Eliminates the dependency on an external Vates-controlled CDN.
-The community image is self-contained and air-gap friendly.
+The community image is self-contained.

 ---